MaxEdgar/infograbber/README.md

 <pre><code>deactivate</code></pre>

 <h2>Conclusion</h2>
-<p>You have successfully created and run a Python script to gather system information on Kali Linux!
-Feel free to modify the script as needed and share it with others on GitHub.
-If you have any questions or issues, don’t hesitate to ask for help!</p>
+<p>You have successfully created and run a Python script to gather system information on Kali Linux,, yu can modify the script as needed and share it with others on GitHub.
+If you have any questions or issues, don’t hesitate to ask for help!....PLS COLLAB</p>

 </body>
 </html>